patrk/pyPTE/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pyPTE's documentation!
+pyPTE documentation!
 =================================
 pyPTE is a pythonic implementation of the Phase Transfer Method using NumPy and SciPy

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

    install
    examples
    documentation
+   about

 Indices and tables
 ==================